 - Fencing will remain in place in perpetuity to meet these Minimum Standards. - Pest animals and weeds within the fenced area will be controlled. - Stock will be excluded from the revegetation site in the first three years to enable plant establishment, and thereafter only introduced for limited (crash-graze) periods to reduce fuel loads and weed growth at an appropriate time using best management practices (i.e. before grasses set seed, limited to approximately two days).
-These methods will allow for the natural regeneration of native vegetation and will ensure that revegetation is not compromised. - Chemical (i.e. grass selective herbicide) and other weed control methods may be used in the first three years of revegetation establishment to reduce fuel loads.
-Please discuss this during the application phase with a PHCC NRM Officer. - Alternative stock management practices can be discussed with PHCC Officers where revegetation is establishing an area of mixed native species fodder.
+These methods will allow for the natural regeneration of native vegetation and will ensure that revegetation is not compromised. - Chemical (i.e. grass selective herbicide) and other weed control methods may be used during revegetation establishment to reduce fuel loads.
+Please discuss this during the application phase with a PHCC NRM Officer. - Alternative stock management practices can be discussed with PHCC Officers where planting is establishing an area of mixed native species fodder. - To ensure the asset has been maintained for the long term it is expected that the applicant will commit to the management of the project for a minimum period of 10 years.